iGovDirect/Security-Review/README.md

 Scenario: Attacker tries to DNS spoof for mail or target site access

-Solution: We use encryted DNS + Yubikeys
+Solution: We use encryted DNS + Yubikeys (thanks Yubico for support)

 Scenario: Fake passport or id-card tries to register